loganmeetsworld/awesome-newsroom-tech/README.md

 # Awesome Newsroom Tech

-List of newsrooms around the world that are using software engineering, osint, and various tech to elevate reporting.
+List of newsrooms around the world that are using software engineering, data science, big data, osint, blockchain, and more to elevate reporting.
 If you want to contribute a newsroom, please open a pull request with the name of the newsroom, the country or location if applicable, and projects (ongoing, past) that are using tech in the newsroom.

 ## BuzzFeed News
 _location: international_